Menopausal Symptoms: In Depth

 Other Complementary Approaches

 - Bioidentical hormones are hormones from plant sources that are chemically similar or identical to hormones produced in the human body.
 Two kinds of bioidentical hormone products are used to treat menopause symptoms: (1) those that have gone through the same FDA approval process as other types of hormone therapy, and (2) custom-mixed preparations that compounding pharmacies prepare individually for patients.
-This fact sheet only discusses the custom-mixed products.
+This fact sheet discusses only the custom-mixed products.

 - It’s been claimed that custom-mixed bioidentical hormone preparations are more effective and safer than conventional hormone therapy, but scientific evidence to support this idea is lacking.
 Custom-mixed bioidentical hormones may actually be riskier than conventional treatment because less is known about their safety.
 Also, no regulatory agency oversees their preparation, and therefore their content may vary from batch to batch.